-Product Type: Articles Description Composition on a specific topic, forming an independent part of a journal, newspaper, magazine or internet publication by project or program staff.
-What to Submit Journal articles and abstracts Magazine, newspaper and newsletter articles on results, findings or recommendations of a grant-funded project or program written by a project or program staff member Editorial, Commentary, Letter to the Editor that provides facts or recommendations gained through the grant-funded activity Special Issue or Supplement Manuscripts submitted for publication What NOT to Submit Journal, magazine, newspaper or newsletter articles not focused on results, findings or recommendations Book reviews of other people's books Materials that are unrelated to the RWJF grant-funded project or program Materials that express opinions without substantiating facts Manuscript of an article that is already published (Instead, submit the published article.) • Works in progress Special Instructions Published article: in the body of the e-mail, include the journal title and year of publication.
+Product Type: Articles Description Composition on a specific topic, forming an independent part of a journal, newspaper, magazine, or internet publication, written by project or program staff, and focused on the award-funded project/program What to Submit Journal articles and abstracts Magazine, newspaper, and newsletter articles on methodology, results, findings, lessons, or recommendations of the project/program written by project or program staff Opinion pieces, including: editorial, commentary, letter(s) to the editor, or similar products that provide facts, lessons, or recommendations gained through the award- funded activity Special issue or supplement Manuscripts submitted for publication What NOT to Submit Journal, magazine, newspaper, or newsletter articles not focused on results, findings, or recommendations • Opinion pieces, including: editorial, commentary, letter(s) to the editor, or similar content that does not include facts, lessons, or recommendations Manuscript of an article that is already published.
+Instead, submit the published article.
+Works in progress Special Instructions Published article: In the body of the email, include the journal title and year of publication.
+If a PDF of the published article is unavailable: In cases where an actual document isn't available, provide a link to it, with the citation, in a PDF.
+A DOI (digital object identifier) link is preferred (if one is made available by the publisher), as they are more stable.
 Document Type GParticle File Naming Example 55222GParticle_01.ext

-Product Type: Books or Chapters Description When published, will have an ISBN or LC, or be part of a publication with an ISBN or LC.
-What to Submit Books, including manuscripts if not yet published Book Chapters, including manuscripts if not yet published What NOT to Submit Manuscript of a book or chapter that is already published.
-(Instead, send the published book or chapter.)
-Work in progress Special Instructions Published book: submit a hard copy of the book.
-Send a cover sheet providing the award ID#.
-Published chapter: send a PDF of the published chapter.
-Include the cover and title page of the book in which it was published.
-Submit a hard copy of the book in addition to the PDF of the chapter.
-Send a cover sheet providing the award ID# with the book.
-Document Type GPbookchpt File Naming Example 55222GPbookchpt_01.ext
+Product Type: Books or Chapters Description When published, the book will have an ISBN or Library of Congress number, or the chapter will be part of a book with an ISBN or Library of Congress number; either publication should be derived from work done under the award-funded project/program.
+What to Submit Books, including manuscripts if not yet published Book chapters, including manuscripts if not yet published See Special Instructions, below, for published books and book chapters.
+What NOT to Submit • If a book is already published, do not send the manuscript.
+See Special Instructions, below. • If the chapter is already published, do not send the manuscript.
+See Special Instructions, below.
+Work in progress Special Instructions Published book : Mail a physical copy of the book, and include a Cover Page providing the award ID to the address below.
+Published chapter : Email a PDF of the published chapter, with the cover and title page of the book in which it was published.
+Also mail a physical copy of the book in which it was published, and include with it a Cover Page providing the award ID.
+Use the following mail address: Program Records Robert Wood Johnson Foundation P.O.
+Box 2316 Princeton, NJ 08543-2316 Document Type GPbookchpt File Naming Example 55222GPbookchpt_01.ext